Johnny D. Boggs

 As far as his interest in the West is concerned, Boggs explains: "I remember watching Gunsmoke on Monday nights with my dad and grew up during the tail end of the TV Western era.
 The Virginian.
 Bonanza.
 High Chaparral.
 I was a fan.
 I also once played hooky to watch John Ford's Fort Apache on television, but don't tell my mother.
 I was always interested in the American West and as I grew older and discovered the true West as opposed to the Hollywood West, I became even more fascinated.
 When I discovered the Western fiction of Jack Schaefer and Dorothy M. Johnson, I knew that's what I wanted to do."

 A prolific writer of short nonfiction, Boggs has written about all aspects of the American West: travel stories, environmental issues, fashion news, apparel industry trends, history articles, reviews and celebrity Q&As and profiles (including James Arness, Val Kilmer, Chuck Norris, Wes Studi, Randy Travis and his friends rodeo legend Larry Mahan and Western writiers Elmer Kelton and Max Evans).
-He is a staff writer for Persimmon Hill and a frequent contributor to True West, Wild West and Boys' Life.
-He's also an accomplished photographer whose works have appeared alongside many of his articles as well as on the covers of various Five Star, Thorndike and G.K.
-Hall titles.
+He is a frequent contributor to True West, Wild West and Western Art and Architecture magazines.
+He's also an accomplished photographer whose works have appeared alongside many of his articles.

 What's the future of the Western genre?
 "Publishers and filmmakers might be fickle from time to time," he says, "but there will always be an interest in the West and our heritage.
 The West was, and is, vast, and there are many stories that haven't been told, and many stories that deserve retelling.
 Besides, I've always believed that the West isn't as much of a physical place as it is spiritual.
 The West is how you feel it."

 Active in Little League and other community and youth activities, Boggs lives in Santa Fe, New Mexico with his wife, Lisa Smith; son, Jack.

 Novel: To Kill a Mockingbird by Harper Lee.